 When facet capsules inflame, they swell and become 'space occupying' making a ring of canal obstruction at the problem spinal level.
 Where the canal is pinched into a trefoil shape it can cause both central and lateral stenosis.
 Disc bulging at the same spinal level can add to the constriction.

-Facet joint enlargement makes the spinal canal more trefoil in shape (instead of round).
-This can obstruct the spinal nerves exiting the spine
+Facet joint enlargement makes the spinal canal more trefoil shaped (instead of round).
+This can obstruct clutter the spinal nerves

 The variability of stenosis symptoms from day to day is caused by the stresses and strains of daily life, both physical and mental.
 This is why conservative treatment can be supremely effective - and you can largely do it yourself at home using a BackBlock.
 There are lots of gentle measures that can be done before opting for surgical treatment of spinal stenosis.
 In many instances, surgical treatment is embarked upon too hastily.